 Cyber criminals use automated hacking tools continuously to attempt to breach an organization.
 When they do break in, they still need to surveil the network to find the data worth exfiltrating.
 Insiders are already inside the network.
 They know where to find the proverbial gold bars and who has the keys.
 All they need to do is find a way to access those keys or use the ones they have.

 Not all CYBER ATTACKERS are seeking financial gain

 Not all malicious insiders are financially hungry.
 Many are angry employees who want vengeance on an organization.
 In this scenario, they either target individual executives (expose inappropriate emails or salaries for example), or exact whatever damage they can (like deleting customer records).

 Regarding statistics, according to the 2018 Verizon Data Breach report, 28% of all data breaches involved internal actors.
 There were 750 incidents and 536 confirmed data disclosures reported in the Healthcare segment alone.
 Of those, 18.4% were Privilege Misuse.
 47% of those cases were cases of fun, curiosity or “snooping” and 40% of those were for financial gain.
 In the same report, 13% of cyber espionage are also insider threats.

-The Healthcare industry is the only vertical that has a greater insider threat than external threat.
-This complicates definitive insider threat statistics in that 28% is an overall number based on all data breaches across all industries.
+The Healthcare industry is the only vertical that has a greater problem in insider threat detection than external threat.
+This complicates definitive insider threat detection statistics in that 28% is an overall number based on all data breaches across all industries.
 As you can see, that percentage will differ based on the industry.

 Further, while malicious outsiders (72%) were the leading source of data breaches, these comprised only 23% of all compromised data.
 On the other hand, insiders accounted for 76% of all compromised records.